 While there, eat all of the Pasteis de Nata at Pastéis de Belém.
 Then walk off the eggs and cream by checking out the Belém Tower.
 Stroll along the waterfront hop back on the bus stop.

 Sintra is a UNESCO World Heritage Site and it’s worth the 30-minute trip outside of Lisbon.
 FYI, there are a LOT of really expensive day trips to Sintra but if you head to the train station you can buy a ticket to Sintra for around €5.
 There’s a bus transfer right outside the Sintra train station and it will drop you off at each of castle.
 I believe it will cost you €2, but again, it’s worth it.

 Sintra is home to a royal sanctuary.
 Its colorful Moorish castles are nestled in a VERY mountainous area.
 Pena National Palace is magical and absolutely worth a peek.

 Where to stay

 This incredible hotel is located in the Alfama district.
 Cozy and stylish rooms, amazing breakfast, friendly and helpful staff – and the views are outstanding!
-(If you don’t believe me, please refer to the above picture of the Lisbon rooftops.
+(If you don’t believe me, please refer to the below picture of the Lisbon rooftops.
 I took that from my room.
 Yeah.)
 I can’t recommend Memmo Alfama enough!